Hugo8705/grunt-wordpress-theme/README.md

 1. Clone the repo
 2. <i>cd</i> to the folder
 3. Run the <i>bower install</i> command to install the bower packages (Bootstrap, jQuery and Fot Awesome)
+4. Run <i>bower list</i> to check for updated packages.
+Then run <i>bower-update</i> to update to the lastest version if necessary.
-4. Run the <i>grunt install</i> command to install necessary Grunt packages
+5. Run the <i>grunt install</i> command to install necessary Grunt packages

 ## Using